ionic-enterprise/tutorials-and-demos-ng/README.md

 - `android`: Load the package in Android Studio for deploying to a device or simulator.
 - `ios`: Load the package in Xcode for deploying to a device or simulator.

 Use the `--filter` option to specify a package.
-For example, if you are interested in running `tea-taster` use any of the following commands:
+For example, if you are interested in running `demo-tea-taster` use any of the following commands:

-- `pnpm --filter tea-taster start`
+- `pnpm --filter demo-tea-taster start`
-- `pnpm --filter tea-taster android`
+- `pnpm --filter demo-tea-taster android`
-- `pnpm --filter tea-taster ios`
+- `pnpm --filter demo-tea-taster ios`

 For more advanced uses of the Ionic or Capacitor CLIs you can also change to the package's directory and run them from there.